Smoke-Free Campus Policy

 - The designated areas shall be within a reasonable distance for access by students, faculty, staff, administrators and visitors as determined by the appropriate administrator.

 - The campus shall make available to students, faculty, staff and administrators information about smoking cessation programs.

-The Office of Environmental Health & Safety and Risk Management is established as the department in charge of overseeing issues related to the smoking policy, including non-compliance with the policy, making arrangements for publication of the policy and monitoring the locations of the designated areas, as traffic patterns or needs require.
+The Office of Environmental Health and Safety, Risk Management and Sustainability is established as the department in charge of overseeing issues related to the smoking policy, including non-compliance with the policy, making arrangements for publication of the policy and monitoring the locations of the designated areas, as traffic patterns or needs require.

-Questions and problems regarding this policy should be directed to the Office of Environmental Health & Safety and Risk Management at 278-7422.
+Questions and problems regarding this policy should be directed to the Office of Environmental Health and Safety, Risk Management and Sustainability at 278-7422.

-To view the Smoke Free Campus Policy in its entirety in the Manual of Administrative Policies & Procedures (MAPP) click here
+To view the Smoke Free Campus Policy (G-57) in its entirety in the University Policy and Procedures website click here